History Weblecture for Unit 1

 |This Unit's||Homework Page||History Lecture||Science Lecture||Lab||Parents' Notes|

 For the interactive timelines, click on an image to bring it into focus and read notes.

 Click here: Timeline PDF to bring up the timeline as a PDF document.
 You can then click on the individual events to see more information if you want.
 Exploring this version of the timeline is optional!

-Let's start by defining the time period we will cover for the fall semester: pre-history which archeaologists date from early fossil records of humans (1 to 3 million years ago) to about 100000 years bce ("before the common era") when people began writing.
+Let's start by defining the time period we will cover for the fall semester: pre-history which archaeologists date from early fossil records of humans (1 to 3 million years ago) to about 100000 years bce ("before the common era") when people began writing.
 We'll follow the development of science from the prehistorical period to around 200 ce ("the common era"), and in the spring we'll take up the Medieval and Renaissance periods of Western science, with a side trip into the gold age of Islamic science.

-Note that we even name our historical periods depending on prevailing opionions.
+Note that we even name our historical periods depending on prevailing opinions.
 We used to call these periods "Before Christ" and years since zero as "the Year of Our Lord", but there are problems with this simply because there is debate over exactly when Jesus lived.
 So we agree on a certain year as the common "zero" year and count backwards and forwards from that year.

 In order to discuss the history and methods of science, we need to define what we mean by science.